respawn-app/FlowMVI/docs/migration.md

 ### 4. Migrate your Views

 * For Compose, you hopefully won't have to change anything.
-* For views, migrate to the new MVIView interface using auto-replacement.
-Except for the rename (provider -> container), everything should be the same.
+* For views, remove the MVIVIew interface and make consume and reduce functions private.
+Pass them to `subscribe()`

 ### 5. (Optional) Add new plugins

 You can now improve your VM using new features of the library.
 You now can do the following:

 * Add the `parcelizeState` plugin to save state across process death
-* Add the `androidLoggingPlugin` to get logcat logs
+* Add the `platformLoggingPlugin` to get logcat logs
 * Set `debuggable = BuildConfig.DEBUG` to get more validations and logging
 * Set `parallelIntents = true` to make intents faster (make sure you do not depend on the ordering of intents!)
 * Use `whileSubscribed` to avoid resource leaks while the VM is in the background